wrye-bash/wrye-bash/Readme.md

 [SVN 3177 trunk revision][1].
 We are in the process of refactoring the code to eventually support more games, offering the same feature set for all of them.
-Please read the [Contributing](#contributing) section below if interested in contributing.
+Please see our [Contributing.md][24] if interested in contributing.

 #### Supported Games